Bond & REIT ETFs Technical AnalysisArchive

 Long-term trend: [See AGG long-term trend chart]

 A long-term uptrend had started on November 2, 2018 at 103.94 and reached 119.73 on August 6, 2020.
 AGG gained -15.79 points, or -15.19%, in 91 weeks.
 The price is now at the 9.56% retracement level.

 A medium-term downtrend had started on August 6, 2020 at 119.73 and reached 117.95 on August 27, 2020.
 AGG lost 1.78 points, or 1.49%, in 3 weeks.
 The price is now at the 15.17% retracement level.

 Weekly Technical Indicators: [See AGG weekly technical indicators chart]

-The weekly MACD line is above its signal line since November 30, 2018.
-This is an indication that the medium-term trend is up.
+The weekly MACD line is below its signal line since August 14, 2020.
+This is an indication that the medium-term trend is down.
+The distance between MACD and the signal line is relatively high and getting bigger.
+It indicates that the current medium-term downtrend is strong.
 Use the following link to access a MACD help.

 Short-term trend: [See AGG short-term trend chart]

 A short-term uptrend had started on September 10, 2020 at 118.02 and reached 118.53 on September 16, 2020.
 AGG gained -0.51 points, or -0.43%, in 6 days.
 Price is near the Fibonacci 61.8% retracement level.
 The Fibonacci retracement level is considered a support/resistance level.

 Daily Technical Indicators: [See AGG daily technical indicators chart]

 During the last week, daily MACD line has moved above its signal line.
 Such crossover is considered a bullish signal.